osmangithub10/local2/README.md

-//if you connnect as a root you can write this.
+* if you connnect as a root you can write this.

 export KUBECONFIG=/etc/kubernetes/admin.con

-//if you connnect as a regular user you can write this.
+* if you connnect as a regular user you can write this.

 mkdir -p $HOME/.kube